 Your water heater is an essential part of your home.
 Having warm water is necessary for personal hygiene, washing dishes, doing laundry, and so much more.
 But what happens when things start going downhill?
 A water heater is a hefty expense.
-We know from working with our customers that the majority of American families can’t just put a water heater on their tabs and call it a day.
+A majority of American families can’t just put a water heater on their tabs and call it a day.
 It’s crucial to know the signs of a failing appliance so that you can better prepare and plan for the cost.
-So, how do you know whena hot water heater needs to be replaced?
-If you’re dealing with an older water heater, keep an eye out for these critical signs that may indicate you need a new water heater.
-Contact Stephens for the help you need in replacing or repairing your water heater!
+So, how do you know when a hot water heater needs to be replaced?
+If you’re dealing with an older water tank, keep an eye out for these critical signs that may indicate you need to replace your water heater.

 Common Indicators of a Failing Water Heater

 One of the most obvious signs you may need a new water heater is the temperature of the water in your home.
 If you’re not receiving hot water in the shower, this is usually your first indication of trouble.
 Once a hot water heater reaches the end of its life cycle, a collection of calcium and magnesium will start to form at the base of the water tank.
 Since the excess sediment occupies space in the water tank, the water heater will be unable to produce a sufficient amount of hot water for your house.

 A hot water heater is equipped with an anode rod that is engineered to remove contaminants in water that cause deterioration in the hot water tank.
 If your kitchen or bathroom sink is delivering brown water, this is a sign of disintegrating anode rod in your hot water heater.
 Perform an inspection of your hot water heater to confirm if you need to replace the rod.
 If you do not see rust and dirt on the anode rod, this is a sign of corrosion in the hot water tank.
 The only way to fix a deteriorating water tank is to replace your hot water heater.